lu-p/optical-camera-for-space-navigation/README.md

 •	Repeat.

-Details on the structure of the code can be found in "details.pdf".
+Details on the structure of the code can be found in details.pdf.